-Sightsavers is working towards eliminating blinding trachoma in Zambia by 2020, and in 2016 we distributed more than 1.2 million treatments to help control the spread of the disease.
+Sightsavers is working towards eliminating blinding trachoma in Zambia.
+In 2017 we distributed more than 2.8 million treatments to help control the spread of the disease.

 Almost 20 per cent of the population live in areas affected by blinding trachoma.
-Sightsavers is working towards eliminating trachoma in Zambia by 2020.
+This infectious disease starts out a bit like conjunctivitis, but if it’s not treated it causes scarring to the eyelid that makes the eyelashes turn inward, so with every blink they scrape against the eye.
+Sightsavers is working towards eliminating trachoma in Zambia.

 The Global Trachoma Mapping Project is the largest infectious disease survey ever undertaken, helping to pinpoint accurately the world’s trachoma-endemic areas.
 Completed in January 2016, the project saw surveyors collect data from 2.6 million people in 29 countries, including Zambia, using Android smartphones.